 Wildlife biologists study a variety of wildlife species and may be involved in research, education, or managing local wildlife.
 Wildlife biologists must have at least a four-year degree, and most positions give preference to those with graduate degrees.
-The average salary for wildlife biologists in 2017 was $62,290.
+The average salary for wildlife biologists in 2017 was around $60,000.

 Zoo curators oversee the acquisition and management of animals in a zoo’s collection.
 They are also involved in the management and hiring of staff members.
-Curators usually have a four-year degree, and an advanced degree is preferred.
-Salary averages about $45,000 per year.
+Curators usually have a four-year degree, with an advanced degree preferred.
+Salary averages about $55,000 per year.

 Entomologists are biologists who study insects.
 They are usually involved in research, education, or a combination of both.
 Entomologists must have a four-year degree, and teaching and research roles often require advanced degrees.
-The salary for entomologists usually is in the $50,000 to $60,000 range.
+The salary for entomologists is usually in the $55,000 to $65,000 range.

 Zoo educators teach visitors about the zoo’s collection of animals in an effort to promote conservation.
 They may be involved in giving tours, presenting formal seminars, and circulating throughout the park to answer questions.
 Most zoo educators have at least a four-year degree, and they can expect to earn a salary in the $30,000 to $40,000 range.